When you see one of our timetables, you'll notice the following:

 If the timetable contains trips which are operated using wheelchair-accessible buses, the top of the cover will show the international Symbol of Accessibility

-The letters indicate timing points, which correspond to the columns listed in the timetable.
-The columns show when the bus is scheduled to arrive at that location.
+The letters indicate timing points, which correspond to the rows listed in the timetable.
+The rows show when the bus is scheduled to arrive at that location.

-Bus stops are located approximately every 400 metres along the majority of Sydney Buses routes, while Limited Stops and Express services stop only at selected bus stops - details are included in the timetable.
+Generally, bus stops are located approximately every 400 metres on most State Transit's routes, while Limited Stops and Express services stop only at selected bus stops.

 Using the Route Map, find the two timing points your bus stop is located between.
 Then, locate these two timing points on the timetable.
 Your bus is scheduled to arrive between the times shown for these points.
 For example, if your bus stop is situated between timing points ‘A’ & ‘B’ and on the map, then the bus is scheduled to arrive between the times shown.